smukkejohan/RTIMULib/README.md

-# RTIMULib - a versatile 9-dof and 10-dof IMU library
+# RTIMULib - a versatile C++ and Python 9-dof and 10-dof IMU library

 RTIMULib is the simplest way to connect a 9-dof or 10-dof IMU to an embedded Linux system and obtain Kalman-filtered quaternion or Euler angle pose data.
 Basically, two simple funtion calls (IMUInit() and IMURead()) are pretty much all that's needed to integrate RTIMULib.

+RTIMULib is a C++ library but there are also Python bindings in Linux/python.
+It's easy to build and install the Python RTIMULib library using the provided setup.py after which any Python script will have access to RTIMULib functionality.
+See Linux/python.README.md (https://github.com/richards-tech/RTIMULib/blob/master/Linux/python/README.md) for more details.
+Two demo scripts show how to use the Python interface.

 Check out www.richards-tech.com for more details, updates and news.